rifandaadam/rifandaadam-portfolio/README.md

 ## About

-A revolution in UI upgraded for my blog.
-I choose a minimal design, simple but very awesome.
+A minimal design, simple but very awesome.

-If you want to use this as your personal blog/portfolio, I will show you how.
-Ok let's start!
+Thanks to [Konstantin Münster](https://github.com/konstantinmuenster) for the starter.

 ## Menu